12V Energy Storage

 These internal cells are connected together (in series) and packaged into one container to produce around 12.6V – 12.8V, from what we know as a single 12V battery.

 Important: ADR Battery Storage Update (2023)

 New Australian Design Rules for ‘Connectable Electrical Installations’ were released in November 2022.
 (Australian Standards AS/NZS 3001.2:2022).

 These regulations apply to the installation of electrical equipment in vehicles and relocatable accommodation, and apply to the RV Industry.

-In relation to battery installation, all batteries must now be installed in storage closets, similar to the storage requirements for LPG bottles.
-These closets must be sealed off from the interior living space and provide external ventilation.
+In relation to battery installation, all batteries must now be installed in separate storage closets, rather than strapped down under a bed, or in cupboards.
+In a similar fashion to the storage requirements for LPG bottles, these storage compartments must be sealed off from the interior living space and provide external ventilation.